 By far the most common variety of masks are those that reveal the true extent of the, in truth, volcanic, demonic anger inside of humans.
 The right-hand mask above from Nepal is one example, as are the following from New Zealand, New Guinea and Mexico respectively.

-Masks that focused on revealing and exorcising the other aspect in the duality of the human condition, of the extent of the devastation of our cooperative, all-loving and all-sensitive original instinctive self or soul (you can read about how we acquired our moral soul in the explanatory ), were always going to be rarer than masks that revealed the extent of our intellect’s anger.
-This is because the more upset humans became, the more we replaced any sensitive, inward-focusing, introspective awareness and concern about our loss of soulful innocence with a need to get even with the world for its unjust condemnation, at which point outward-focusing, egocentric ferocious anger became the dominant concern and orientation of life — which is why masks that exorcise ferocious anger predominated.
+Masks that focused on revealing and exorcising the other aspect in the duality of the human condition, of the extent of the devastation of our cooperative, all-loving and all-sensitive original instinctive self or soul (you can read about how we acquired our moral soul in , and the previous on cave paintings showed just how much of this all-sensitive moral soul we have now lost), were always going to be rarer than masks that revealed the extent of our intellect’s anger.
+This is because the more upset humans became, the more we replaced any sensitive, inward-focusing, introspective awareness and concern about our loss of soulful innocence with a need to get even with the world for its unjust condemnation, at which point outward-focusing, egocentric ferocious anger became the dominant concern and orientation of life—which is why masks that exorcise ferocious anger predominated.
 Put simply, the more upset we humans became, the less we wanted to be reminded of how soul-dead we had become, which means that any masks that did reveal how estranged or alienated from our soul we humans have become were going to be few and far between.
 However, there are some truly extraordinarily honest masks that reveal the extent of our soul-deadness, and, not surprisingly, these were made by more innocent, less egocentric and more truthful races, such as the ‘Fang’ mask at the start of this essay and the masks below, all of which were made by Bantu tribes in central Africa.
-(The differences in levels of upset between races is a truth that can at last be safely admitted now that the upset state of the human condition has been explained and defended.
-F. Essay 35 talks about this ability to be honest about differences in alienation that ends all prejudices, such as racism.)
+(The differences in levels of upset between races is a truth that can at last be safely admitted now that the upset state of the human condition has been explained and defended. talks about this ability to be honest about differences in alienation that ends all prejudices, such as racism.)

 Just how deeply these masks affect us when we look at them is a measure of how extraordinarily revealing they are of the true extent of the inner devastation, loneliness, emptiness and sadness of the human race’s now 2-million-year soul-repressed and soul-devastated condition.
 We are such miserable wrecks of what a human could and ideally should be (and will be again now that the human condition is solved), so it is relieving for our true self to see such honesty.
 Indeed, the therapeutic, exorcising power of these masks from the Congo region of Africa has led them to become considered amongst the finest creations in the art world.
 A Fang mask very similar to the one shown at the start of this essay sold for around $US7 million in 2006 (Lot 193, Vérité auction, Paris, Jun.
 2006).